pajaydev/awesome-web-performance-budget/README.md

 - [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) - Webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap.
 - [Disc](http://hughsk.io/disc/) - Visualise the module tree of browserify project bundles and track down bloat.
 - [lasso-analyzer](https://github.com/ajay2507/lasso-analyzer) - Analyze and Visualise project bundles created by Lasso.
+- [rollup-plugin-analyzer](http://rollup-plugin-analyzer.doesdev.com/) - Metrics about your roll up bundle, sneak into your bundle using this tool.

 ## Videos